Telerivet/cloud-script-example/README.md

 Then, whenever an incoming SMS message is received, it will be handled by the code in main.js.

-Edit the .js files in a text editor on your computer.
-When you save changes to any .js files, the `cloud-script` command will automatically synchronize changes with Telerivet's servers.
+To test making changes to the module, edit the module's .js files in a text editor on your computer.
+When you save changes to any .js files in the module directory, the `cloud-script` command will automatically synchronize changes with Telerivet's servers.
 You can test your changes by clicking "Test Services" on the top of the Services page.

 ## How Cloud Script Modules Work